esphome/esphome-docs/components/mcp230xx.rst

     :description: Instructions for setting up MCP23017 or MCP23008 digital port expanders in ESPHome.
     :image: mcp230xx.png

+The Microchip MCP230xx series of general purpose, parallel I/O expansion for I2C bus applications come in two different variants: the 8-bit MCP23008 and the 16-bit MCP23017, which provide 8 and 16 additional GPIO pins, respectively.

 The MCP23017 component allows you to use MCP23017 I/O expanders (`datasheet <http://ww1.microchip.com/downloads/en/devicedoc/20001952c.pdf>`__,
 `Adafruit <https://www.adafruit.com/product/732>`__) in ESPHome.